dmnfarrell/pandastable/doc/source/description.rst

 Linux
 -----

-Using easy_install or pip should work well but for matplotlib will require more packages such as python headers for compiling the extension.
+For the python linbrary using easy_install or pip should work well but for matplotlib might require more packages such as python headers for compiling the extension.
 You need the tk8.6-dev package to provide the tkagg backend.

 Otherwise, to use the package manager in Ubuntu/Debian based distributions you can issue the command::

-    sudo apt-get install python-matplotlib python-numpy
+    sudo apt install python-matplotlib

 You should install pandas with pip as it will provide the most recent version.
 This will likely be done automatically anyway: